aleksanderprofic/fourthwall-assignment/README.md

 Then, go to: `src/test/resources/infrastructure` folder, execute following command in the terminal: `docker compose up` (which will create a docker container with postgres database) and run the Spring application.

+To see what endpoints are available to you, open `http://localhost:8080/swagger-ui/index.html` in the browser.

-To fully test the application, you need to connect to a database (via Database tab in IntelliJ Ultimate, terminal or any other tool of your choice).
-Use below credentials:
+To fully test the application, you need test data.
+Connect to a database (via Database tab in IntelliJ Ultimate, terminal or any other tool of your choice) by using below credentials:
 ```
 url: jdbc:postgresql://localhost:5432/fourthwall_assignment
 user: fourthwall_assignment
 password: fourthwall_assignment
 ```

-Now, insert some movies as you need data to work with:
+and insert some movies:
 ```postgresql
 insert into movies values (gen_random_uuid(), 'tt0232500', 'The Fast and the Furious');
 insert into movies values (gen_random_uuid(), 'tt0322259', '2 Fast 2 Furious');